Dieter Hecking: 1. FC Nürnberg (2009–2012)

 On 22 December 2009, he was named as the new manager of 1.
 FC Nürnberg, replacing Michael Oenning.
 His first match was a 1–0 loss to Schalke on 17 January 2010.
 Nürnberg finished in 16th place and went into the relegation playoff.
-Nürnberg won both legs of the relegation playoff.
+Nürnberg won both legs of the relegation playoff against Augsburg.
 During the 2010–11 season, Nürnberg reached the quarter-finals of the German Cup, where they were eliminated by Schalke.
 Nürnberg finished in sixth place in the league.
 They had finished one spot and 11 points behind Mainz for a Europa League spot.
 Nürnberg started the 2011–12 season with a 5–1 win against Arminia Bielefeld in the German Cup.
 They were eventually eliminated in the round of 16.
 Nürnberg finished in 10th place in the league.
 Hecking used a clause in his contract to leave the club.
 His final match was a 1–1 draw against Werder Bremen on 16 December 2012.
 Nürnberg were in 14th place when Hecking left the club.
 Hecking finished with a record of 42 wins, 23 draws, and 47 losses in 112 matches.